Let’s Start a Conversation!

 2. Approval

-Immediately know when you’re approved, so you can move forward with your purchase loan or refinance.
+You will know when you’re approved promptly, so you can move forward with your purchase loan or refinance.

 3. Closing